-Boneless, skinless chicken breast, eh?
-Well, I’ll keep an open mind, but far too often I’ve been served dry, flavorless offerings of this adaptable meat.
-No offense is intended toward the generous wedding hosts and conference planners that have provided me with a chewy, colorless chunk of desiccated protein… I’m sure their intentions were quite good.
+Hmmm, boneless, skinless chicken breast… well, I’ll keep an open mind, but far too often I’ve been served dry, flavorless offerings of this versatile protein.
+No offense is intended toward the generous wedding hosts and conference planners that have provided me with a chewy, colorless chunk of this desiccated meat… I’m sure their intentions were quite good.
 It’s just that without proper preparation and adornment this particular piece of poultry can be somewhat uninspiring.
 Fortunately, this month’s recipe includes some effective enhancements that can ramp up the satisfaction level for this cut of meat.
 When you add the right wine to the equation you can end up with a delicious and memorable meal.

 This recipe deals with the very mild flavor of the chicken breast by adding several dimensions including umami from the mushrooms, sharp tang from the Parmesan, a little spice from the salt and pepper, a warm pungency from the green onion and a little rich char from browning the meat in butter.
 The potential dryness from this very lean part of the bird is offset by the butter, chicken broth, liquid from the mushrooms and chewy, gooey mozzarella cheese.
 The right Chardonnay can harmonize with all of these components as well as adding a silkiness on the tongue which lends the impression of moistness.
 You will want a Chardonnay with ample acidity to stand up to the aforementioned fatty additions.
 That acidity can be found in wines made from grapes grown in cooler regions and those which have not seen too much malolactic fermentation.